 For leather, expats should visit Calle Murillo in Villa Crespo.
-This is the main leather district of Buenos Aires.
-Expats who visit it will be amazed by the quality and variety of leather items available.
+This is the main leather district of Buenos Aires, and expats who visit it will be amazed by the quality and variety of leather items available.

 Eating out in Buenos Aires

 It will not take long for expats to realise that having dinner at 10pm or later is the norm in Buenos Aires.
-Eating this late can cause some culture shock at first.
-However, new arrivals will be relieved to know that there is no shortage of excellent restaurants in Buenos Aires that will make dinner well worth the wait.
+Eating this late can cause some culture shock at first, but new arrivals will be relieved to know that there is no shortage of excellent restaurants in Buenos Aires that will make dinner well worth the wait.

 The most popular area for good restaurants in Buenos Aires is Palermo, specifically Palermo Soho.
 There is also a wide range of international dining options available, such as Korean, Chinese, Thai and American.
 And though Argentinian cuisine is mainly focused on meat, expats with a vegetarian diet will be happy to hear that the city has seen a boom in vegetarian and plant-based restaurants.

 Nightlife in Buenos Aires

 Buenos Aires has a bustling nightlife scene.
-Porteños (Buenos Aires locals) like to stay out late.
-Therefore, clubs are usually open until the sun rises.
+Porteños (Buenos Aires locals) like to stay out late, and clubs are usually open until the sun rises.
 Clubs in Buenos Aires are known as boliches and are busy from around 2am to 7am every night of the week.
 Interestingly, Buenos Aires does not have a big drinking culture so things tend to remain civilized.

 Expats who like to go out dancing should join their favourite clubs’ mailing lists.
 This will allow them free entry and other special discounts.